lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 ### Compiler output considerations

-Compiler output for standard decorators is unfortunately large due to the need to generate the accessors, private storage and other objects that are part of the decorators API.
+Compiler output for standard decorators is unfortunately large due to the need to generate the accessors, private storage, and other objects that are part of the decorators API.

 So we recommend that users who wish to use decorators, if possible, use TypeScript experimental decorators for now.